- 1 large cabbage – finely shredded or chopped into fine pieces

-Slice 2 of the apples in thin slices and chop or shred the other two apples.
+- Slice two of the apples in thin slices and chop or shred the other two apples.

-Place the apple slices around the jar and then add the cabbage mixture to keep the pieces in place.
-You may only want to add two slices at a time and tip the jar on its side and fill with shredded cabbage then rotate and add more apple slices and cabbage until the jar is full but leaving two inches at the top for expansion.
+- Place the apple slices around the jars and then add the cabbage mixture to keep the pieces in place.
+You may only want to add two slices at a time and tip the jar on its side and fill with shredded cabbage then rotate and add more apple slices and cabbage until the jars are full but leaving two inches at the top for expansion.

-Seal the container and let it sit on your kitchen counter, out of direct sunlight, for 6 days.
+- Seal the containers and let them sit on your kitchen counter, out of direct sunlight, for 6 days.
 After 6 days, place in the refrigerator.
-They are ready to eat after 6 days but taste better as the ferment in the fridge.
+They are ready to eat after 6 days but taste better as they ferment in the fridge.

 - Check the vegetables every day to make sure they are fully submerged in the water.
 If they have risen above the water, simply push them down so they are fully covered by the water.
 If any white spots formed because the veggies rose above the water, do not worry.
 Remember, this isn’t harmful.
 Just scoop out the vegetables that have the white spots on them and push the rest back under the water.